How to Play the Factor Game

 After our games as a class, I have the students work in partners, and they normally get one or two games played before we stop to discuss at the end of the period.
 We always talk about what the best and worst first choices are, and bring the idea of prime and composite into the discussion.

-I have been playing this game with students for at least 15 years (I think), and every set of students has loved it!
+I've been playing this game with students for at least 15 years (I think), and every set of students has loved it!
 I found the game when I was involved with Mathline, so long ago.
 If you'd like to see the original lesson plan, with extension ideas, click here.

 Have you played the Factor Game?
+If so what do you love about it?